Orienfish/ur3-RL/README.md

-# Applying Deep Reinforcement Learning to Auto-Focus with UR3 Robotic Arm
+# A Robotic Auto-Focus System based on Reinforcement Learning
 Authors: Xiaofan Yu, Runze Yu, Jingsong Yang and Xiaohui Duan. <br>
-This repo includes the key implementation of our paper "A Robotic Auto-Focus System based on Deep Reinforcement Learning" to be appeared at ICARCV 2018.
+This repo includes the key implementation of our paper "A Robotic Auto-Focus System based on Deep Reinforcement Learning" to appear at ICARCV 2018.
 The link to our paper will be added later. <br>

 ## Overview
 Auto-focus has wide applications in diseases diagnoises.
 The contribution of our work can be summarized as follows: